Net Ballet

 Digital Dancing

-To support the State Academic Bolshoi Theatre and its renovation in Moscow, the first part of net.ballet, performed by Igor Stromajer, was broadcast live on the Web.
-The event explored how ballet can be executed with a serial of still images (via live Webcam video capture) and, automatically uploaded on the Net every 20 seconds - choreographed to be understood only in the context of the Webcast, not live or in real time.
+To support the State Academic Bolshoi Theatre and its renovation in Moscow, the first part of net.ballet, performed by Igor Štromajer, was broadcast live on the Web.
+The event explored how ballet can be executed with a serial of still images (via live Webcam video capture) and, automatically uploaded on the Net every 20 seconds - choreographed to be understood in the context of the Webcast.

 [NOW - New Media Art News, 29 Mar 2001, Latest global roundup of digital art activity; London, UK]